wlingyuan/kaggle-house-price-prediction/README.md

 # kaggle-house-price-prediction
-use linear regression to predict house price on kaggle i am updating the work rencently
+use linear regression to predict house price on kaggle i add a version use SGDregressor to promote the model